skymizer/SkyPat/README.md

 ## User Guide

-For those who need more information about **pat**, please check out our [UserGuide](https://github.com/skymizer/pat/wiki/HowToUse) on Github.
+For those who need more information about **SkyPat**, please check out our [UserGuide](https://github.com/skymizer/pat/wiki/HowToUse) on Github.